-To our patients and carers
+To our patients, families and carers

-Welcome to Bendigo Health Mental Health Services (BHMHS).
+Welcome to Bendigo Health Mental Health & Wellbeing Service (MHMHWS).
 This guide contains information about your treating team, your rights and responsibilities and the many services available to you.

-It is our aim to work in partnership with patients, family and carers to support their recovery, recognising that this journey will be different for each person.
+It is our aim to work in partnership with patients, families and carers to support recovery, recognising that this journey will be different for each person.
 With this in mind we encourage you to participate in all aspects of the care and treatment we provide.

-We recognise that a person's culture, spirituality, gender identity, relationships and sexualities affect every area of their life.
+We recognise a person's culture, spirituality, gender identity, relationships and sexuality affect every area of life.
 People are most mentally healthy when their personal identity is acknowledged and valued.
 We encourage you to speak to our staff about any specific needs or considerations for yourself or the person you care for.